 - You can’t charge premium prices because you haven’t demonstrated specialized expertise

 The fix: Get uncomfortably specific about who you serve.
 Instead of “women entrepreneurs,” try “women therapists starting their private practice” or “female consultants transitioning from corporate to consulting.”
-Yes, it feels scary to narrow down, but this is where the magic happens.
+Yes, it feels scary to narrow down, but this makes research, messaging, and referrals more precise.

 Mistake #2: You Chose Your Niche Based on What’s “Hot” Instead of What You Actually Know